labneh

 method

 You can also make labneh with some kitchen paper lining a sieve big enough to take the yoghurt.
-Leave the sieve over a bowl in the fridge if it is hot.
+Leave the sieve over a bowl in the fridge if the kitchen is hot.